Welcome back to a new year in the library!

 Please feel free to stop by and take a look around.
 The library door is always open during school hours and I look forward to seeing you.

 “Those who don’t read have no advantage over those who can’t” Mark Twain

 Dear Pleasant Valley School Community,

-Our Penny drive will kick off on March 1st, the beginning of Reading Week, and run through March 12, the end of Spirit Week.
+Our Penny drive will kick off on April 11th and run through April 22nd this year.

 Collection jars will be placed in every classroom and we invite students to bring in any spare change they are willing to donate.
 Participation is entirely optional.

 Every penny donated goes directly to the students and allows the headmaster/principal to provide a very basic meal at lunch time as well as basic school supplies throughout the year.
 This commitment started with a former Pleasant Valley student during an internship on Soysambu.
 Recognizing the poor conditions under which students had to learn she wanted to do something about it and the Mbogo Penny Drive was born.
 Thanks to the continuing commitment of our students, parents and staff we have been able to send over $13,000.00 since 2012 and with your help we would like to continue our support this year as well.